Opencontour/Opencontour_mousum/docs/Project Window.md

 ##### File > Save As PDF

 This function is used to create a PDF file for plotting.
 Everything that is presented in the Drawing Window will be captured and saved.
-Objects should be centred to be included in the popup prompt's scale.
+Objects should be centered to be included in the popup prompt's scale.

 1. Click **File > Save As PDF**.
 The Print PDF window appears.